Tantrums In 3 Year Olds: Is This Behaviour Normal?

 The main difference between tantrums in 3 year olds and meltdowns is that:

-Therefore, during a tantrum, your child will still have some element of control over their behaviour and the tantrum will usually end once they have got what they want.
+- A tantrum is a result of frustration or anger, where your child will still have some element of control over their behavior and the tantrum will usually end once they have got what they want.

-But with an emotional meltdown, your child will struggle to calm down and will only do so once they have been removed from the situation that caused the meltdown in the first place.
+- And a meltdown is a result of emotional or sensory overload, where your child will struggle to calm down and will only do so once they have been removed from the situation that caused the meltdown in the first place.

 However, some tantrums can turn into meltdowns if they go on for a long time…